Walker21122008/Hasini---Retro-Gaming-Retrospective-Project/README.md

 #### Gameplay Analysis

 ![Gameboy Gameplay](Images/Gameboy-Gameplay.png)
+*Figure 6: Castlevania: The Adventure (Game Boy, 1989) gameplay.
+A dithered mist band across the mid-ground is the most visually sophisticated technique visible here, simulating a gradient the hardware cannot produce natively.*

 This is where I felt the colour limitation most.
 The black outline is holding everything together, but it is clearly not very good experience.
 The mist band across the middle is a clever design thought - it adds some flavour to what is otherwise a very flat scene.
 The [four-shade palette](https://www.copetti.org/writings/consoles/game-boy/) is pushed hard to create spatial depth without any colour cues: